 I get a lot of emails in my in-box about new products.
-A lot of them are immediately discarded, and some of them result in follow-ups from me asking whether I can borrow one to review.
-I didn’t ask Wimberley for a review sample of the MH-100 MonoGimbal, I rushed to the B&H website and simply purchased one immediately.
+Many of them are immediately discarded, and some result in follow-ups from me asking whether I can borrow one to review.
+I didn’t ask Wimberley for a review sample of the MH-100 MonoGimbal; I rushed to the B&H website and purchased one immediately.
 I knew I wanted it!

-The problem with this traditional style of monopod head is that is has an almost infinitesimally small margin for error if you were to try and perfectly balance a camera and lens on top of it.
-To all intents and purposes it’s simply impossible because the pivot point is directly beneath the camera/lens setup.
-Like trying to balance a marble on top of a pin.
+The problem with this traditional style of monopod head is that it has an almost infinitesimally small margin for error if you were to try and perfectly balance a camera and lens on top of it.
+It’s simply impossible because the pivot point is directly beneath the camera/lens setup, like trying to balance a marble on top of a pin.

-What this means is that when the tilt head knob is loosened with one hand, of you don’t have your other hand on the camera, the lens will either swing rapidly upwards or downwards, clouting either the camera or the lens on the monopod, as well as giving you a good heart-in-mouth moment while you hope you did the clamp up tight.
+What this means is that when the tilt head knob is loosened with one hand, if you don’t have your other hand on the camera, the lens will either swing rapidly upwards or downwards, clouting either the camera or the lens on the monopod, as well as giving you an excellent heart-in-mouth moment while you hope you tightened the clamp.

 Holding the camera is a viable solution, and it has been for many years.
 That’s why a quick search on B&H for the term “monopod head” will turn up at least twenty different monopod heads that all look almost identical in design to the Acratech or RRS ones pictured above.
 But it turns out that there was a better solution all along, and the Wimberley MonoGimbal is it.

-The side-mount design of the MonoGimbal allows you to easily slide slide your lens foot fore and aft in the screw-lock clamp until you reach the balancing point of your setup, at which point you can let go of your camera and it will sit in the same place, just as it would on a larger tripod gimbal head.
+The side-mount design of the MonoGimbal allows you to easily slide your lens foot fore and aft in the screw-lock clamp until you reach the balancing point of your setup.
+At this point, you can let go of your camera, and it will sit in the same place, just as it would on a larger tripod gimbal head.
 There’s a lot more leeway with this design, too.
-If your lens balance is slightly off, it won’t come crashing down, it’ll simply rotate slowing upward or downward, allowing you to catch it gently with your hand or simply tighten the locking knob to prevent it going further.
+If your lens balance is slightly off, it won’t come crashing down.
+It’ll simply rotate slowly upward or downward, allowing you to catch it gently with your hand or merely tighten the locking knob to prevent it from going further.

-Initially the side-mount position of the lens and camera looks a bit weird and awkward.
+Initially, the side-mount position of the lens and camera looks a bit weird and awkward.
 When it comes to using this setup, you’ll have to counteract the position of the lens by tilting the monopod very slightly in the opposite direction.
-This sounds like a bit of a pain, but I found that you actually end up doing it subconsciously, and the necessary tilt in the opposite direction is not nearly as much as you might imagine is necessary.
-In the end it becomes a non issue.
-You can easily stand around for hours with this setup and not feel fatigued by its use.
+This sounds like a bit of a pain.
+Still, I found that you end up doing it subconsciously, and the necessary tilt in the opposite direction is not nearly as much as you might imagine required.
+In the end, it becomes a non-issue.
+With this setup, you can easily stand around for hours and not feel fatigued by its use.

 Attaching the MH-100 MonoGimbal to your monopod

-The name of the product does suggest the the MonoGimbal was intended for monopod use only, but the dovetail on the base also makes it very easy to clamp onto a ball head and you could certainly use it this way if you didn’t want to carry a larger gimbal with you.
-I love my big tripod gimbal (I use the RRS PG-02), but there’s no denying that it’s a big heavy beast and on trips where I want both a gimbal and a ball head the combined weight starts to become an issue.
-I can definitely see myself packing the MonoGimbal and a ball head on trips where I really want to save some weight.
+The product’s name suggests the MonoGimbal was intended for monopod use only.
+Still, the dovetail on the base also makes it very easy to clamp onto a ball head, and you could certainly use it this way if you didn’t want to carry a larger gimbal with you.
+I love my big tripod gimbal (I use the ProMediaGear Katana Jr ), but there’s no denying that it’s a big heavy beast, and on trips where I want both a gimbal and a ball head, the combined weight starts to become an issue.
+I can see myself packing the MonoGimbal and a ball head on trips where I want to save some weight.

-I’m sure you have realized by now that I love this thing.
-It has reinvigorated my love for using a monopod, and I simply won’t pack a camera bag without it now.
-It has made using a monopod a viable solution in many situations where I previously would have needed to carry a much larger tripod with a heavier traditional gimbal head.
-If you had told me that my favourite accessory of the year would be a monopod head, I wouldn’t have believed you because I simply would have imagined a head with the more traditional tilting design!
+I’m sure you have realised by now that I love this thing.
+It has reinvigorated my love for using a monopod, and now I won’t pack a camera bag without it.
+It has made using a monopod a viable solution in many situations where I previously needed to carry a much larger tripod with a heavier traditional gimbal head.
+If you had told me that my favourite accessory of the year would be a monopod head, I wouldn’t have believed you because I would have imagined a head with the more traditional tilting design!

-I know this head has been selling like crazy for Wimberley, and they absolutely deserve all the praise they are getting for thinking outside the box and producing something that is so simple, yet so effective.
+I know this head has been selling like crazy for Wimberley, and they deserve all the praise they are getting for thinking outside the box and producing something so simple yet so effective.
 And also for doing it so beautifully at such a reasonable price point.

 Where to Buy